Supporters-DAO/Memecoin-Portal-DApp/contracts/meme-factory/README.md

 - `new_code_id`: The new `CodeId` to which the contract should be updated.
 This ID is critical for identifying the version or instance of the contract code in the blockchain.

 ### UpdateGasProgram
-Updates the amount of gas used for the contract's transactions and operations.
+Updates the amount of gas used for the contract.
-- `new_gas_amount`: The new gas amount to be used for the operations.
+- `new_gas_amount`: The new gas amount to be used for the grc-20 contract.
 It's a crucial parameter to ensure that transactions are processed efficiently and without unnecessary cost.

 ### AddAdmin
 Allows adding a new administrator to the contract.
 Only current administrators can add new ones.